Nissan Serena: Second generation (C24; 1999)

 The second-generation Serena was launched in Japan in June 1999, ditched the rear-wheel drive layout in favour of front-wheel drive construction.
 These versions had a facelift with a wider variety of engines and colours.
 From December 2001 onwards (the time of the facelift) the Serena used the QR20DE and QR25DE.
 The pre-facelift C24 Serenas all have a 2.0 L engine, with the optional 2.5 L engine becoming available from 2002.
 With the partnership between Nissan and Renault having been implemented, Nissan MPVs were withdrawn from Europe where Renault products, like the Renault Espace and Renault Scénic were sold and better accepted.

+Facelifted model was released in December 2001.
+The rear design of the standard roof model underwent significant changes, with the addition of a tailgate lining, larger rear combination lamps, and aluminum vapor-cooling, resulting in a robust and powerful design.
+Remote-controlled automatic sliding doors were added to the existing sliding doors on both sides, improving comfort.
+Starting with this latest model, the logo was changed to the design used since 2001, the model name logo was changed to NE-01, and the rear model name emblem was moved from the top of the garnish to the left.
+The license plate was also moved from the center of the tailgate to the inside of the lower garnish.

 Indonesian-market cars use the 2.0 L QR20DE inline-four petrol engine.
 The trims available in Indonesia are Comfort Touring, Highway Star, and Autech.
 The Comfort Touring trim-level does not come equipped with electric sliding door and reverse camera, while the Highway Star and the Autech do.
 The C24 Serena was also manufactured by Edaran Tan Chong Motor Sdn Bhd in Kuala Lumpur, Malaysia.